Get two new free healthy recipes each week. Sign Up

 Instructions

-• Preheat the oven to 350 F. Blend the first 4 ingredients together in a food processor or blender until it looks like flour.
-Mix with remaining ingredients to form a dough.
+• To make the flourless chocolate chip cookies, first preheat the oven to 350 F. Blend the first 4 ingredients in a food processor or blender until they form a fine flour consistency.
+Mix with remaining ingredients to create a cookie dough texture.
 Using a cookie scoop or your hands, roll or form into balls, and place on a greased cookie sheet.
 Cook 8 minutes for soft cookies or 10 minutes for crispy cookies.
-Then take out when still a bit undercooked.
-Let sit 10 minutes before handling, and they firm up.
-It makes a small batch, so feel free to double the recipe!
+Then remove from the oven when still undercooked.
+Let cool before handling, and they will firm up.
+Feel free to double the recipe!

 View Nutrition Facts